Is Stochastic Gradient Descent Effective? A PDE Perspective on Machine Learning processes: Asymptotic behaviour of the SGD

 \section{Asymptotic behaviour of the SGD}

-In this section, we analyze the asymptotic behaviour of the distribution of parameters of a neural network while training with SGD.
-Starting from an initial parameter configuration and a dataset, we aim to determine the final parameter probability distribution after prolonged SGD implementation.
+In this section, we analyze the asymptotic behaviour of the distribution of parameters optimized by SGD.
+The main motivation is neural network training: starting from an initial parameter configuration and a dataset, we aim to determine the final parameter probability distribution after prolonged SGD implementation.
 We will study this problem within the framework of the continuous stochastic process that approximates the SGD and its associated probability measure.
-The central question we will address is:
+Here we will address {question Q3 from the introduction: \emph{Does the distribution of neural network parameters converge using SGD?}}